 So, I picked up my journal and did a full brain dump.

-Brain dumping is a journaling technique that can help you to sort of "empty your mind" when you are suffering from anxiety, ruminating, and thinking way too hard.
+Brain dumping is a journaling technique that can help you sort of "empty your mind" when you are suffering from anxiety, ruminating, and thinking way too hard.

-I had been waking up (and staying awake) in the middle of the night almost every night for about two months with anxiety and racing thoughts, so I this particular technique was perfect for the way I had been feeling.
+I had been waking up (and staying awake) in the middle of the night almost every night for about two months with anxiety and racing thoughts, so this particular technique was perfect for the way I had been feeling.